milandas632/online-job-portal-mern/README.md

 5. For Render deployment, allow access using `0.0.0.0/0`.
 6. Copy the Node.js connection string.
 7. Replace the password placeholder with the database-user password.
-8. Store the complete connection string as the `MONGODB_URI` environment variable in Render.
+8. Store the complete connection string as `MONGODB_URI` in Render.

-Default job categories are created automatically when the server starts if they are not already available.
+Default job categories are created automatically when required.

 ## Deploy on Render